 The Franciscan way of living teaches that all living beings are brothers and sisters, including animals and plants.

 Once humility sets in and we become fully aware of being a child of God, believe it, and act on it, this can stabilize the ego and result in a new sense of courage, fearlessness, power, healing, and hope.
-This creates the foundation for true, lasting, robust health.
+This creates the foundation for true, lasting, robust health and happiness.
 With humility comes compassion, which according to the dictionary, is defined as “sympathetic consciousness of others’ distress together with a desire to alleviate it.”

 However, the Hebrew word hesed provides us with a deeper understanding of compassion.
 It is a word so laden with meaning that translators struggle to find an English equivalent, often rendering it as “loving kindness” or “steadfast love.”
 It is a word most frequently used in reference to God’s unwavering compassion.
 God’s hesed love is “from everlasting to everlasting,” declared the Psalmist (Psalm 103:17).
 It is a “steadfast love” that “endures forever” (Psalm 106:1).